danielmarschall/swissbit_secure_sd_api/README.md

    Raw data out:  03     0000 02  9000
                   state? ???? len(response)

-cdecl writeNvram(dev,?,cyclic,?,append,?)
+__cdecl int writeNvram(char *szDeviceName, char* data, int dataLength, byte isCycle, byte isAppend, int sector)
-   Purpose:       Writes NVRAM
+   Purpose:       Writes NVRAM.
+Note that isCycle and isAppend only read the lower 8 bits (00h or 01h).
+CardManager.exe sends an U4 with garbage in the upper bits.
-   Command:          D1FF if cyclic=0 and append=0
+   Command:          D1FF if isCycle=0 and isAppend=0
-                    1D1FF if cyclic=1 and append=0
+                    1D1FF if isCycle=1 and isAppend=0
-                  100D1FF if cyclic=0 and append=1
+                  100D1FF if isCycle=0 and isAppend=1
-                  101D1FF if cyclic=1 and append=1
+                  101D1FF if isCycle=1 and isAppend=1
    Raw data in:   For RAM:
                   01     0000 0A  FF30 00 00 09  00000001 1122334455
                   state? ???? len(cmd  cy ap len(sector   data      ))